APalmier99/APalmier99/README.md

 Hi!
-My name is Anthony, welcome to my GitHub!!
+I'm Anthony, welcome to my GitHub!!

-I'm currently a graduate student at University of Padua (Italy), enrolled in the Master's degree "Mathematics of Data Science", trying to unveil the beautiful math underlying the Machine Learning world.
+I'm a recent graduate from the Data Science master's program at the University of Padua, Italy, with a bachelor's degree in applied mathematics.
-I also have a bachelor in Math, pursued in Padua as well, with focus on applied mathematics.
+Although almost everything seems to catch my attention, my major research interests center around Mathematical Optimization and Operations Research, with a particular emphasis on combinatorial optimization and data-driven optimization.

-Although almost everything seems to catch my attention, my major interests are in: Operation Research and Mathematical Optimization, Spectral Graph Theory, Measure Theory and Probability Theory, Mathematical Statistics, Deep Learning, Unsupervised Learning.
+Being an applied math enthusiast, I'm also deeply intrigued by Machine Learning and Deep Learning, especially in emerging areas such as Neural Differential Equations and Physics-Informed Neural Networks.

 When I'm not studying any of those things you’ll probably find me reading books, videogaming or vibing to Taylor Swift’s songs.
 I enjoy hiking and outdoors activities just as much as I enjoy wearing an imaginary pointed hat and casting spells in D&D. Currently reading LOTR books!

 In this GitHub you'll find everything I worked on so far, or at least anything worth posting.